vinaydhegde/testdriven-site/src/_posts/blog/2018-07-09-running-flask-on-docker-swarm.md

 date: 2018-07-09
 ---

-Let's look at how to spin up a Docker Swarm cluster on Digital Ocean and then configure a microservice, powered by Flask and Postgres, to run on it.
+Let's look at how to spin up a Docker Swarm cluster on [DigitalOcean](https://m.do.co/c/d8f211a4b4c2) and then configure a microservice, powered by Flask and Postgres, to run on it.

 > This is an intermediate-level tutorial.
 It assumes that you a have basic working knowledge of Flask, Docker, and container orchestration.
 Review the [Microservices with Docker, Flask, and React](http://testdriven.io/) course for more info on each of these tools and topics.